 As another example, the following SCT for a Python exercise uses functions from the pythonwhat package to check whether the function

 success_msg() is used to specify the message that we show to students when they successfully complete the exercise.
 When you are building a DataCamp course with one of our Content Developers, you should only write these success messages and not worry about other SCTs.
 DataCamp employees will write the SCTs for your course.

 Want to learn more about SCTs?
-Visit the following articles for a deep dive into how SCTs work behind the scenes, and to learn about guidelines for writing good SCTs.
+Visit the following article for a deep dive into how SCTs work behind the scenes.